murad-alm/Minesweeper/README.md

   - misplaced.png - a place where a flag was incorrectly placed

-3. "picture", which will contain on of the following strings: hidden, flag and question so that we don't have to get the image name and strip the '.png' ending each time we need to check what the tile is showing
+<b>3. "picture"</b>, which will contain on of the following strings: hidden, flag and question so that we don't have to get the image name and strip the '.png' ending each time we need to check what the tile is showing

 Because JavaScript does not directly support two-dimensional arrays, we will create an array of arrays (lines 13-19).
 For example the main array 'board' will consist of 5 elements representing rows of the matrix.
 Each of those elements will also be an array, whose elements represent an actual tile.